We are here to help local authorities make the most of these opportunities for vulnerable young people

 That is why I am pleased to be leading Boarding School Partnerships on behalf of the Department for Education, boarding schools, and charities.
-The objective of this new information service is to help local authorities evaluate – and facilitate – boarding school placements, with the help and support of the charities and schools which are so heavily involved in ‘Assisted Boarding’.
+The objective of this information service is to help local authorities evaluate – and facilitate – boarding school placements, with the help and support of the charities and schools which are so heavily involved in ‘Assisted Boarding’.
 We are here to enable local authority professionals to become ‘expert’ in boarding school placements, however infrequently they may need to consider them.

 These initiatives are just the beginning of a network which aims eventually to provide comprehensive support, training and research on boarding school placements for local authorities.
 But this voluntary, government-funded partnership depends also on your support to help us provide just the service you need.
 Please give us your feedback so we can continually improve the effectiveness of Boarding School Partnerships.

-Colin Morrison was a boarder at the former Royal Wanstead School, funded jointly by Essex County Council and the predecessor charity of the Royal National Children's Foundation.
-He became the longest-serving Chair of the RNCF 2001-2016, and was a member of the government's Boarding School Pathfinder 2006-10.
-He is a former journalist and chief executive of international media companies.
-He was awarded an OBE in the 2018 New Year Honours list.
+Colin Morrison OBE was a boarder at the former Royal Wanstead School, funded jointly by Essex County Council and the Royal National Children's SpringBoard Foundation.
+He was Chair of RNCF during 2001-2016.
+He is a former journalist and CEO of media companies.
+You can read his personal account of boarding school on Huffington Post.

 He can be contacted at: email@example.com